You want public engagement on an upcoming project, so why not utilize an online survey? And what better than a long-standing, industry giant?

 - Ranking Questions that allow residents to indicate to what degree they place importance on options

 - Slider Questions that allow residents to actively move a sliding scale from one extremity to another

 - Auto-Detect Keywords that help agencies understand positive and negative attitudes toward desired keyword phrases – making sense of open-ended responses

 Will moving away from SurveyMonkey mean losing what I already have?

 Have a pile of old surveys scattered in spreadsheets and online survey tools like SurveyMonkey?

 Each of these datasets has value – imagine how much more valuable they could be if you “de-siloed” them into one resident CRM.

 PublicInput.com allows for easy upload of files exported from existing survey tools.
 When files are imported, matching projects and response records are instantly created.
 That means that every single survey question response from those prior surveys is captured and associated with each individual resident, who now have a profile on your CRM.
 Even better – now the same place where you launch surveys is also your database of citizen information and your email platform.

 Goodbye siloed data, hello analytics and contact management.
-That’s the power of public engagement tools.
+That’s the power of an all-in-one public engagement software.